catppuccin/typst/manual/manual.typ

 This document provides a detailed documentation of the *catppuccin* package for Typst.
 Inspired by the #LaTeX #link("https://github.com/catppuccin/latex")[Catppuccin package], this package hopes to make writing in Typst more pleasurable and easy to use.

 As someone who has done a lot of #LaTeX, I found myself spending a lot of time writing in dark themes (usually by inverting the document colors).
-Eventually I found the Catppuccin package for #LaTeX, and I incorperated it into my custom preable to allow me to enable, disable, or configure the enabled theme.
+Eventually I found the Catppuccin package for #LaTeX, and I incorporated it into my custom preable to allow me to enable, disable, or configure the enabled theme.
 When I finished, I would submit my work with the theme disabled, without explicitly removing code!

 I have plans for the future of this package, such as added styling and perhaps integration with other packages (if that ever becomes easier to do without making a new package).